AviatorNic28/ECE-461-Phase-2/README.md

    ```bash
    npm install
    ```
-   This installs the following packages:
-   - `@octokit/rest` (GitHub API)
-   - `moment` (for time and date calculations)
-   - `typescript`

 ### **5. Make Changes and Build**

-- If you make any changes to the TypeScript code, you need to compile it into JavaScript.
-Run:
+- If you make any changes to the TypeScript code, compile it into JavaScript by running:
    ```bash
    npm run build
    ```
-   This compiles all the TypeScript files into JavaScript and places them in the `/dist` directory.
+   This compiles all TypeScript files into JavaScript and places them in the `/dist` directory.

 ### **6. Add Shebang to the Compiled JavaScript File**

 - To ensure the script can be executed directly from the command line, add the shebang line to the top of the compiled `run` file.
-Edit the file `dist/run.js` and add the following line at the very beginning:
+Edit `dist/run.js` and add the following line at the very beginning:
    ```bash
    #!/usr/bin/env node
    ```
-   This tells the system to run the file using Node.js.

-### **7. Make Sure the `run` File is Executable**
+### **7. Rename and Make the `run` File Executable**

 1. Rename the compiled JavaScript file `run.js` (from `/dist`) to simply `run`:
    ```bash